vastgroup/vastdb_framework_code_example/README.md

 To perform a GO enrichment analysis, we upload the two Gene-ID lists to [DAVID](https://david.ncifcrf.gov), download the chart results and plot the p-values (-log10) of the resulting categories as histograms.
 The found GO terms reveal enrichment in gene functions associated with GTPase regulation, synaptic organization and cytoskeleton, as previously described for *Srrm4*.
 ![](https://github.com/vastgroup/molbio2021_code_companion/blob/main/GOTEA_srrm4.png)
-*Gene Ontology enrichment analyses using DAVID.*
+*Gene Ontology enrichment analysis using DAVID.*